 Early History of the MacJarrowe family

-Another 243 words (17 lines of text) covering the years 1296 and 1296 are included under the topic Early MacJarrowe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacJarrowe research.
+Another 122 words (9 lines of text) covering the years 1296 and 1296 are included under the topic Early MacJarrowe History in all our PDF Extended History products and printed products wherever possible.

 MacJarrowe Spelling Variations

 In medieval Scotland, names were more often spelled according to sound than any regular set of rules.
 An enormous number of spelling variations were the result.
 Over the years, the name MacJarrowe has been spelled Dewar, Dure, Dewyer, Dewer, McIndeor, McJarrow and many more.